Scaling Limit of a Stochastic Clustering Model on $\mathbb{R}$: Model and Main Results

-We do not actually know the distribution of the Palm shift.
-The limit is not renewal.
-Thus, it is difficult to identify and is left as an open problem.
-The following corollary is a consequence of the proof technique of Theorem~\ref{thm:gap-sequence-convergence} \begin{corollary} The time-reversed process $\left({3}/{8}\right)^t\eta^{(t)}$ is the stochastic dual of the gap sequence model, with respect to the inner product
+We do not know the distribution of the Palm shift.
+The limit is not renewal, and thus it is difficult to identify; we leave it as an open problem.
+We use an appropriate martingale structure for the time-reversed process to establish Theorem~\ref{thm:gap-sequence-convergence}.
+Using the standard Burkholder-Davis-Gundy inequality for discrete-time martingales gives an $O(p^{3/2})$ upper bound for the $p$-th moment, which is not enough to get exponential decay.
+To get an exponential tail decay, we directly control the MGF.
+The following corollary is a direct consequence of the proof technique of Theorem~\ref{thm:gap-sequence-convergence}.